 Practices need to appear engaged, caring, and professional to current and potential clients online (the ones who are watching) – whether that’s on social platforms or online reputation management sites.
 Almost 55% of consumers who shared a bad experience ended up sharing it more than five times, compared with 33% of those who shared a positive experience.

 “It takes 20 years to build a reputation and 5 minutes to ruin it.”

 That’s certainly true for Mr. Buffet, but where your medical practice is concerned, today it may take you two years to build up your reputation — and only seconds to ruin it.
 90% of your potential customer base pays attention to online reviews.
 In fact, negative reviews are generally seen as more trustworthy and perceived as greater use.
 Therefore, your social media strategy will have a direct impact on your online reputation score.

 Online local/review sites such as Yelp and Healthgrades allow anyone to post a review for you (whether they’ve actually come to see you or not!).
 There are no barriers to entry and little protection against those who would use the medium to attack you (or praise you).
 Using social media as part of your overall online reputation management (ORM) strategy is your first line of defense in protecting and improving your online reputation.

 Your reviews on review sites and social media will show up on the front page of Google search — they will be the first thing prospective patients see.
 It’s important to respond in real-time to both positive and negative reviews.
 Sometimes those reviews can get downright personal.

 The worst thing you can do is to get personal in return.
-You need to have a few HIPAA-compliant responses ready to go to respond to these types of reviews in a professional manner that will stop the bleeding and may even benefit you in the long-run.
+It would help if you had a few HIPAA-compliant responses ready to respond to these types of reviews in a professional manner that will stop the bleeding and may even benefit you in the long run.